AyorindeTayo/Loan_performance_prediction/README.md

 ## Loan Repayment Prediction Summary

 In this project, the goal was to predict whether a borrower would repay their loan on time or pay late.
 Below is a comparison between the actual loan repayment outcomes and the predictions made by the machine learning model.

-## Actual vs Predicted Loan Repayment

-- **Actual Percentage of People who Paid Late:** 8.60%
-- **Actual Percentage of People who Paid on Time:** 91.40%

-- **Predicted Percentage of People who Paid Late:** 11.35%
-- **Predicted Percentage of People who Paid on Time:** 88.65%

-## Insights:
-- The model over-predicted the number of people who would pay late by about 2.75%.
-- It under-predicted the number of people who would pay on time by the same margin.

-This suggests that while the model is generally accurate, it is slightly conservative in predicting late payments.

 # Conclusion